RezaJanalizadeh/2020-NSA-Codebreaker-Challenge/Phase1/Task6/README.md

 ![Decoded Video File](./Files/hostage.gif)
 </div>

->As for the timestamp, any of the timestamps at the top of the video while the journalist is visible works.
+>As for the timestamp, any of the timestamps at the top of the video above in which the journalist is seen works.